© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Rhos Fach standing stone pair is a scheduled monument protected by Cadw under reference PE497.
 View the official record →

-Rhos Fach standing stone pair is a Neolithic or Bronze Age monument located in Pembrokeshire, Wales, consisting of two upright stones forming part of the prehistoric ritual landscape of the region.
+Rhos Fach standing stone pair is a prehistoric monument consisting of two standing stones located in Pembrokeshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE497.

 Rhos Fach standing stone pair dates from the prehistoric period, and is classified as a stone row.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Rhos Fach standing stone pair is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE497.